Manojbhat09/manojbhat09.github.io_old/_pages/cv.md

  - Developing a Shipbot robot for Mechatronic Design course.
 Responsibility of Vision using Jetson Nano, on Real-time data.
 Used OpenCV, ONNX & CUDA.
  - The goal is to fulfill missions in autonomously operating valves and breakers on a ship.
 The whole software system is developed in ROS C++.
 (15 fps Vision)
  - Completed & evaluated Vision, 98% accuracy with Few shot Yolov3.
 Worked on Gmapping + AMCL on ROS using 2D lidar, applied MSCKF with loop closure.
 Find more at [FlyingDutchman Presents: Mr. Robodutchman](https://sites.google.com/view/flyingdutchman/home)
- - _NEWS_: We Finally won the competetion and were awarded $7000 !!
+ - _NEWS_: We Finally won the competition and were awarded $7000 !!
  - Checkout our report [ROBO_DUTCHMAN_REPORT](https://drive.google.com/file/d/1muFKMI58GwGmDhiZfTMRWvHOjQrqwaAq/view?usp=sharing)

 <!-- ### **Neural Architecture Search for Sensor Fusion and SLAM** `Sept 2018 - Present` -->